Antoine Lepage (Pagé dit St-Antoine) by Julie LePage

 The ancestor Antoine lePage says Saint-Antoine comes to settle in New France towards 1697; in 1698, he married Madeleine Colin, daughter of Mathurin Colin, master mason, and Jacqueline Labbé.
 They will have sixteen children, all baptized at the Saint-Antoine-de-Padoue church in the Barony of Longueuil.

-Antoine is a settler without any apparent occupation.
-He clears his land of 2 X 60 arpents located on the banks of the St. Lawrence, at the height of what is today Ile Sainte-Hélène.
+Antoine is a settler with no apparent profession.
+He clears his land of 2 X 60 arpents located on the banks of the St. Lawrence, at the height of what is today the Ile Sainte-Hélène.

-In an act dated April 1707, the notary Antoine Adhémar (1668 - 1714) mentions that the ancestor Page (or Page) says Saint-Antoine is "strong as an ox".
-He died by the age of 87 years!
+In an act dating from April 1707, the notary Antoine Adhémar (1668 - 1714) mentions that the ancestor Page (or the Page) known as Saint-Antoine is "as strong as an ox".
+He also died at the age of 87!

 Antoine and Madeleine see three of their children become "travelers".
-The notary François Lepailleur composes the summaries of acts involving Pierre and Joseph Page said Saint-Antoine:
+The notary François Lepailleur thus composed the summaries of acts involving Pierre and Joseph Page called Saint-Antoine:

-"Commitment of Joseph Page said St-Antoine de Longueuil, traveler, to Pierre Papin said Baronnet and Co., to make the trip to the post of Fort Pontchartrain of Detroit, help to mount a canoe loaded with goods, and to go down again in the present year, loaded with furs (11 May 1738) ".
+"Commitment of Joseph Page dit St-Antoine de Longueuil, traveler, to Pierre Papin dit Baronnet et cie, to make the trip to the post of Fort Pontchartrain du Détroit, to help get there a boat loaded with goods, and to come down again year, loaded with pelts (May 11, 1738) ”.

-We also find 3 deeds where the brothers François, Joseph and Pierre are each granted a land of 3 X 23 arpents holding on the Chambly road in Longueuil, by the Baron de Longueuil, Charles Lemoyne.
+There are also 3 notarial acts in which the brothers François, Joseph and Pierre are each granted a land of 3 x 23 arpents on Chemin Chambly in Longueuil, by the Baron of Longueuil, Charles Lemoyne.
 (Notary Jean-Baptiste Jauvrin, 1735).

 Text by Julie LePage-Brassard.
-Chronicle produced in collaboration with the Genealogy Society of Outaouais, Inc., published August 17 1992.
+Column produced in collaboration with the Outaouais Genealogy Society, Inc., published August 17, 1992.

-1. lePage says Saint-Antoine, Antoine 1698 Madeleine Colin
+1. lePage says Saint Anthony, Antoine 1698 Madeleine Colin

 4. lePage says Saint Anthony, Joseph III Desanges Bourdon